Heather Nevay: Education and professional life

 Nevay graduated with honors from the Glasgow School of Art in 1988.
 She earned her Bachelor of Arts degree in Art and Design.
 After graduating, she participated in the Scotfree Designs Exhibition and Betty Jackson Fashion Show.
 Then she received several commissions from authors to illustrate their books.
 Among them were Fergus Lamont by Robin Jenkins, Wild Geese Overhead by Neil Gunn, and Collected Poems by Edwin Muir.
 Nevay was also commissioned in 2016 by Arts Council England to create The Lesson, which was included in the curated exhibition "Strange Worlds: The Vision of Angela Carter" at the Royal West of England Academy in Bristol.

 In the 1990s and early 2000s, Nevay had several part-time art-related jobs.
 From 1993 to 1995, Nevay taught art classes at the Gartnavel Royal Hospital in Glasgow.
 From 1993 to 2002, she was a Gallery Assistant at Cyril Gerber Fine Art, also in Glasgow.
 From 1995 to 1997, she created and ran children's art classes at the Paisley Art Centre.
 From 1999 to 2009, she was a lecturer in 3D Art Studies, working with children with special needs, at Coatbridge College in North Lanarkshire.

-In 2015 Nevay was elected a member of The Royal Glosgow Institute of Fine Arts.
+In 2015 Nevay was elected a member of The Royal Glasgow Institute of Fine Arts.
 She has also won several awards from galleries and museums for her art.